leonkloker/acquisolar/README.md

 * Accomplished Sprint 3: Using Magnus' figma design to redevelop the website in a more accessible and professional way and worked on some backend functionality to improve user flow.
 * Plan for Sprint 4: Finishing up this UI redesign and cleaning up code, allowing the backend to search more effectively through pdfs (temporarily not working because of redesign)

+Jürgen:
+* Accomplished Sprint 3: Setting up a structure to test and evaluate the sorting.
+Splitting up data-files, manually annotating them and looking for patterns and heuristics to feed into the prompt.
+Searching the web for alternative data sources and trying to generate some ourselves.
+* Plan for Sprint 4: Implement the insights from the data-research process into different versions of prompts and test them.
+Implement a multi dimensional prompt design to have more control over how the sorting performs.

 ## Summary Sprint 2

 Setup instructions: